mixxxdj/website/content/news/2022-09-02-gsoc-final-blog-david-chocholaty.md

  funny things without extra CPU cycles

-More widely, as the future work for the Mixxx application, the wider support for the LV2 standard for effects can be implemented or better, the Carla[^2] audio plugin host can be introduced in the Mixxx application.
+More widely, as the future work for the Mixxx application, the wider support for the LV2 standard for effects can be implemented or better, the Carla audio plugin host can be introduced in the Mixxx application.
 It will allow users to use their favorite effects enabled via audio plugin standards such as LADSPA, DSSI, LV2, VST2, VST3 and so on,